ghalley/RubyConf2015/README.md

 Tools used to make film, the science of it, are not racially neutral
 - optimized for white skin with Shirley cards

->If a machine is expected to be infallible, it cannot alsoe be intelligent - Alan Turing
+>If a machine is expected to be infallible, it cannot also be intelligent - Alan Turing

-Using a black box for decisions is regressive, to fairness.
+Using a black box for decisions is regressive, to fairness and equality.

 ### Flipping the paradigm